feast-dev/feast/CONTRIBUTING.md

 ```

 ### Unit Tests
-Unit Tests can be used to verify the Feast Go Client's functionality:
+Unit tests can be used to verify the Feast Go Client's functionality:
 ```sh
 go test
 ```